iozsaygi/iozsaygi.github.io/_posts/2023-07-20-dependency-management-in-cmake.md

 ### Wrapping up
 These were the minimal script examples to automate some of the repetitive tasks that I faced during my development journey with C/C++ and SDL.
 As I mentioned before, scripts still can be improved by adding different logic for other platforms.

-The full working example of this pipeline can be found in the 2D isometric engine that I am working on.
-You can check it out by visiting [Qmack Engine](https://github.com/iozsaygi/qmack-engine) repository.

 Thank you for reading my very first blog post.
 Hopefully, I will write even more blog posts in the future!